I call Upon You, Oh Crone so wise~

 To understand the Crone is to understand the deepest Mysteries.
 The Dark Mother is the ultimate Teacher of the very deepest of spiritual Mysteries.
 Her Mysteries include the contacting of spirits.
 It is through Her that we learn prophesy, seeing clearly backward and forward through time.
 If we do not acknowledge the Crone, how can we "remember ourselves."
 Through the Dark Mother, and the records of our past lives, we learn the necessity of focusing our energy onto important things such as spiritual growth, living our lives the best we can and seeking the Goddess within.
 She does not seek us, we have to seek her.
 When we have finally reached the Divine center and sit at the Mother’s feet to receive knowledge, the Crone appears and beckons.
 The Dark Mother guides us with Her lantern of ultimate truth and wisdom, not running ahead as does the Maiden, but just before us with a firm, confident step.
 She teaches us that there are unlimited treasures within the treasures.
 We must seek the Crone for our magickal teachings, psychic powers and prophetic knowledge.
 These are things the Witch could never obtain in her day to day life.
 It is the night and to the Crone that she must turn to.
 The Crone holds the key of life; She is the light within the darkness, the Power behind the Mother’s throne.
 With Her aid, our eyes are opened to the deepest of spiritual mysteries, and we gain the knowledge that is needed.

 Over the course of history, the original role of the Dark Goddess as a renewer was forgotten, and she became to be feared as the destroyer through patriarchal myths, as She is still thought of in today’s paganism.
 Throughout many world mythologies, She is portrayed as the Temptress, the Terrible Mother, the death bearing Crone, the destroyer and the terrible, or the fearsome bent figure of a woman bearing a scythe, instead of the loving, wise Crone.
-This is because man has feared the Crone, because they do not understand Her.
+This is because man has feared the Crone, who represents the unknown as well as the difficulties one has to endure, because they do not understand Her.
 We must remember that to say something is destroyed, implies it is done away with completely; the cycle has stopped.
 This means that re-creation would have to start at an absolute beginning.
 In the Goddess’ cycle, nothing is actually destroyed.
 Although things die constantly, everything that dies is merely reorganized, redistributed, reformed, then reborn.

 What happened to cause this change and to now see the Crone harsh and something to fear?
 This change probably took place at around 3000 BCE, where there occurred a transition in the predominant religious and political structure that governed humanity.
 Matriarchal societies, which had worshiped Goddesses of the earth and moon such as Innana, Ishtar, Isis, Demeter and Artemis gave way to patriarchal societies, which followed the solar Gods and heroes such as Gilgamesh, Amen Ra, Zeus, Apollo and other Olympian Gods and then later on to Yahweh.
 From there, while originally the Goddess reigned supreme and alone, the patriarchal cultures later relegated Her to a position of secondary importance, as the Mother of the God/King such as Isis as the mother of Horus.
 The Goddesses were also forced to accept Gods as their husbands, without whom they were powerless–such as the marriage of Hera to Zeus and Isis to Osiris.
 It has even bled over into the Crone aspect wherein some pagans in the name of duality matches Her up with a God in rituals not realizing that the Crone stands alone, independent and free within Her own right.
+When Wiccan covens do this, it shows that they truly do not understand the Dark Goddess.
 The dependent status of the Goddess was later intensified when she was made the daughter instead of wife of the omnipotent Father God/King and inherited his characteristics.
 This pattern was symbolized in the birthing of Athena from Zeus’ head, and she maintained her elevated position as her father’s favorite by denying that she ever had a mother at all and by destroying her matriarchal antecedents, such as Medusa and Pallas.
 It has spilled over even into today’s followings in modern paganism which is called Wicca, which many call the "old religion".
 The teachings of the Great Mother have long since been replaced with the Wheel of the Year of the Sun God and the Sabbat celebrations centering around his life cycle.
 The all encompassing Goddess with myths of love and compassion in all her phases are now replaced with the Dark Goddess as something to be feared and warrior Gods eating their children or life being continued through trickery and rape.
 If followers of the Goddess wish to return to the true "Old religion" and worship the Great Goddess as daughters of yesteryear did, many frown at this and consider it lacking the balance of the male and female and that one cannot survive without the other, never realizing that it is the Goddess herself that keeps the balance.
 The true "old religion" entailed honoring the Goddess in her many facets and not simply as a sex partner and mother.
 What most do not understand is that the Moon (feminine) and the Earth (feminine) evolve around each other as they dance across the nightly sky each month and share with each other’s energies.
+It is the Moon that keeps the Earth Goddess in orbit and on the right track.

 For all women, the lunar cycle is linked to women.
 The dark moon phase is linked to women when they are shedding their blood.
 When the lunar cycle is overlaid on the menstrual cycle, the full moon corresponds to ovulation and fertility, and the dark moon is analogous to the actual shedding of the blood.
 The ancient Goddess-worshiping cultures of yesteryear understood that when they bled, it is woman’s most powerful time of the month; a time when her psychic and spiritual energies are most highly sensitized.
 At this time of a woman’s cycle, she tends to want to withdraw and go within, to look upon her darker self, but in this masculine world of today, women are prevented in doing that.
 The renowned Aleister Crowley preferred to have sexual acts with women when they were shedding their blood, as even he knew it was a most powerful time of their body, as blood is very powerful.
 If it is considered a powerful time for women during the dark moon menstrual cycles, then it should also be considered a powerful time of the month when the Moon is in Her dark phase.
 But just as with the rise of the male god cultures of Zeus and Horus and in which women’s menstrual cycle became taboo, so has working magick when the Moon is in Her dark phase become taboo.
 The cycles of the Moon and women feeling its energies are a women’s gift.